 Selected talks (for an overview of the Green Algorithms projects)

-A full list of talks with links to slides and recordings (when available) can be found on my CV.
+A full list of talks with links to slides and recordings (when available) can be found here.

 EMBL-EBI's training webinar, November 2022